CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 ### Functional design summary

-The API for the `BundleTracker` closely mirrors that of the OSGi specification, mapped to an implementation in C++.
-Additionally, smart pointers are used for the `BundleTracker` API to simplify lifetime and ownership of certain objects.
-It is worth noting that this is different from the current implementation of the `ServiceTracker`, which still uses a raw pointer for the `ServiceTracker` constructor's `ServiceTrackerCustomizer` argument.
-In the future, the `ServiceTracker` API should be adapted to function like the new `BundleTracker` API to make the lifetime of the `ServiceTrackerCustomizer` more explicit.

-The `BundleTracker` is templated to allow for custom object types to be tracked, containing extra data or functionality.
+The API for the `BundleTracker` closely mirrors that of the OSGi specification.
+Smart pointers are used for the `BundleTracker` API to simplify lifetime and ownership of certain objects.
+Also, The `BundleTracker` is templated to allow for custom object types to be tracked, containing extra data or functionality.

 ### Class definition